 Osteopathic Training and Regulation

 Like many other healthcare professionals Katie had to undertake extensive training.
 Katie graduated from the Surrey Institute of Osteopathic Medicine with BSc (Hons) Osteopathic Medicine.
 This was a four year degree, which included at least 1000 hours of supervised clinical practice.
 Once qualified osteopaths must continue to update and expand their knowledge by completing a minimum of 90 hours of Continuing Professional Development (CPD) (at least 45 of which must be learning with others) across all four themes of the Osteopathic Practice Standards, including at least one objective activity, and one CPD activity relating to communication and consent over a three-year cycle.
 Katie is committed to undertaking CPD activities and is a qualified RockTape movement coach, can provide onsite ergonomic assessments and is qualified in kinesiology taping, instrument assisted soft tissue mobilisation and acupuncture.
-Katie has also undertaken further training to be able to provide appropriate treatment for patients with fibromyalgia and she also provides a yoga based approach to therapeutic movement and exercises for lower back pain.
+Katie has undertaken further training to be able to provide appropriate treatment for patients with fibromyalgia and she also provides a yoga based approach to therapeutic movement and exercises for lower back pain.

 Katie like all osteopaths is registered with the General Osteopathic Council (GOsC) as it is against the law to call yourself an osteopath unless you are qualified and registered with the GOsC.
 And she is insured though the Institute of Osteopathy.